Grupp2B-Spam/Software-Quality-mandatory-1/README.md

-Return a fake CPR - Sebastian
+1. Return a fake CPR - Sebastian
-Return a fake first name, last name and gender - Patrick Return a fake first name, last name, gender and date of birth - Alexander ~Return a fake CPR, first name, last name and gender~ - Mikkel Return a fake CPR, first name, last name, gender and date of birth - Mikkel Return a fake address
+2. Return a fake first name, last name and gender - Patrick
+3. Return a fake first name, last name, gender and date of birth - Alexander
+4. ~Return a fake CPR, first name, last name and gender~ - Mikkel
+5. Return a fake CPR, first name, last name, gender and date of birth - Mikkel
+6. Return a fake address
-Return a fake mobile phone number
+7. Return a fake mobile phone number
-Return all information for a fake person
+8. Return all information for a fake person.
-(CPR, first name, last name, gender, date of birth, address, mobile phone number) Return fake person information in bulk (all information for 2 to 100 persons)
+(CPR, first name, last name, gender, date of birth, address, mobile phone number)
+9. Return fake person information in bulk (all information for 2 to 100 persons)